Your Second Month

 Two months is when things get real.

-By week 6–8, hormone levels have had time to stabilize and most symptoms have had a genuine chance to respond.
-Some women feel dramatically better by now.
+Some patients feel dramatically better by now.
 Others feel partially better.
 Both are valid — and both tell us something useful about what comes next.
+Neither means we're done.

 Reading the Signs